Skip to main content

 Run a baseline scan of your OpenStack cloud:

-Replace openstack with your cloud name if you customized it in the clouds.yaml file (e.g., ovh-production).
+Replace openstack with the custom cloud name defined in the clouds.yaml file (e.g., ovh-production).
 Prowler will automatically discover and audit all supported OpenStack services in your project.
 Scan a specific OpenStack service:

 Run specific security checks: